 To begin, cook pasta according to packaging.
 NOTE: rigatoni pasta doesn’t take a long time to cook, usually 8-10 minutes (however, you should cook at 6-8 minutes or so—‘al dente’).

-In a 5 Qt. cocotte or pot over medium-high heat, add the butter and let it melt.
+In a 5 Qt. cocotte or pot over medium-high heat, add the olive oil and let it heat.
 Add the garlic and sauté until soft and translucent.

-Add in the cajun seasoning, red pepper flakes, and dried oregano, stirring until combined.
-Stir in the tomato paste followed by the coconut cream or milk.
+Add in the cajun seasoning, smoked paprika, red pepper flakes, and dried oregano, stirring until combined.
+Stir in the tomato paste followed by the coconut cream or milk and white cooking wine.
 Continue stirring until completely combined and the sauce begins to thicken and become smooth.

 Over the years, I’ve learned that eating healthy looks different for everyone, and although I don’t subscribe to one single diet, eating more plant-forward dishes has been my best choice yet!
 To pay homage to both eating more plant-forward and cooking in this amazing @staub Cocotte, I’ve whipped together this delicious Cajun Vodka Pasta dish which can be found on my blog!